STELLA-LYE/tp/docs/DeveloperGuide.md

 ### Summary

-The Mail Command feature provides an efficient way for TAs to compose emails to specific groups of students directly from the application.
+The Mail Command feature provides an efficient way for users to compose emails to specific groups of students directly from the application.
 By leveraging the power of filtering, it allows for targeted communication while maintaining simplicity and ease of use.

 The following activity diagram illustrates how the `mail` mechanism works:
 ![](images/MailActivityDiagram.png)